James Brown (Medal of Honor)

-James Brown (1847–unknown) was a Sergeant in the United States Army who received the Medal of Honor for his actions during the Indian Wars.
+James Brown (c.
+1847–unknown) was a Sergeant in the United States Army who received the Medal of Honor for his actions during the Indian Wars.

 Early life

-James was born in Wexford, Ireland, in 1847.
+James was born in Wexford, Ireland, in about 1847.
 He was a Sergeant in Company F, 5th US Cavalry when he displayed actions near the Davidson Canyon, Arizona, that would earn him the Medal of Honor.

 Medal of Honor

 Rank and organization: Sergeant, Company F, 5th US Cavalry.
 Place and date: Near Davidson Canyon, Arizona Territory, August 27, 1872.
 Birth: Wexford, Ireland.
 Date of issue: December 4, 1874.